Skip to main content

 • You cannot use a service principal or managed identity for Azure DevOps Server (on-premises) organizations

-• The token should just be provided as the raw token generated by Azure DevOps using the format raw_token with no base64 encoding.
+• The personal access token should just be provided as the raw token generated by Azure DevOps using the format raw_token with no base64 encoding.
 Formatting and base64'ing is handled by dependent libraries handling the Azure DevOps API